Ethics Case of the Year

 Notes on the 2016–17 Ethics Case of the Year

-Unlike previous versions, the 2016-17 post is not a single "case," but a series of ethical scenarios based on real-life events from the past year.
+Unlike previous versions, the 2016–17 post is not a single "case," but a series of ethical scenarios based on real-life events from the past year.
 It was developed by the AICP Ethics Committee with the assistance of Ethics Officer James Peters, FAICP.
-It includes seven different "cases" on topics that include gifts, inaccurate information, conflicts of interest, and misuse of the AICP credential.
+It includes eight different "cases" on topics that include gifts, inaccurate information, conflicts of interest, and misuse of the AICP credential.
+(Note: These documents were revised in October 2016, based on feedback from chapter and section conference sessions.)

 "We hope these real-life cases will help planners identify how the rules and ethical principles of the AICP Code of Ethics and Professional Conduct are applicable in daily professional use."